maxpereira/maxpereira.github.io/README.md

-# maxpereira.github.io
+# maxpereira.net

+Hosted with GitHub Pages.

-This repo contains my personal website.
+This repo contains my personal "business card" website.
+It acts as a way for interested parties to get in touch with me.